UT Tyler School of Nursing

 - Introductory Psychology (PSYC 1301)

-Required Nursing Pre-Requisites
+Required Nursing Pre-Requisite

 To be completed in the semester prior to entry to the BSN program.
 It is required that students take these courses at UT Tyler.